jobyko/Be-Secure.github.io/docs/besec_info/wiki.md

-        Research and analysis areongoing on this topic.
+Research and analysis are ongoing on this topic.
 TBD

 ![alt text](../img/under_dev.PNG)